MakarenkoAI/nika/docs/agents/standardMessageReplyAgent.md

 Is an agent that generates a reply message based on existing rules in the knowledge base.
 The agent uses phrase generation and direct inference agents.

 At first the Standard message reply agent generates the reply message construction.
-Gathers logic rules and a target template, then forwards information to `ostis-inference` agent for further processing.
+Gathers logic rules and a target template, then forwards information to Direct Inference Agent (from scl-machine) for further processing.
+You can find out more about Direct Inference Agent in the documentation of [scl-machine](../subsystems/scl-machine.md).
 Then it calls the phrase generation agent to generate a sc-link with the reply message text.

 **Action class:**